jimm404/ren-py/README.md

 reason two:
-im not artistic..heck i cant even draw a stick man without a ruler im dont know how to animate 2d characters/items in game cuz i dont really know what the heck these buttons work and lastly.....i have to juggle making this and school
+im not artistic..heck i cant even draw a stick man without a ruler i dont know how to animate 2d characters/items in game cuz i dont really know what the heck these buttons work and lastly.....i have to juggle making this and school

 so yeah...now you know